dimitri-xyz/dimitri-xyz.github.io/_posts/2010-05-15-flushing-mortgage-payments-down-the-toilet.md

 \\[ P = B_0 \frac{r^n(r - 1)}{r^n - 1}\\]

   This formula is all we need to calculate how much your monthly payments should be.
-For our $500,000 loan with 5% yearly interest we obtain that \\(P\\)=$2890.69.
+For our $500,000 loan with 5% yearly interest we obtain that \\(P\\) = $2890.69.
 Simply adding up all 300 payments shows that you will pay a total of $867,207 which is 1.73 times the borrowed amount.
-Put it another way, each payment is 73% larger, an extra 2890.69 - 1666.67 = $ 1224.02, than it would be for a zero interest rate loan.
+Put it another way, each payment is 73% larger, an extra 2890.69 - 1666.67 = $1224.02, than it would be for a zero interest rate loan.

   We left out the very important tax breaks.
 The U.S. government gives a tax break for interest paid on mortgages.
 If we assume that the home owner is in a 33% tax bracket and can benefit from both federal and state tax incentives.
 The amount paid in interest is reduced by 2/3.
-In our example, this means that only \\(\frac{2}{3}\\) × 1224.02 = $ 816.01 is flushed down the toilet each month.
+In our example, this means that only \\(\frac{2}{3}\\) × 1224.02 = $816.01 is flushed down the toilet each month.
 Add to this amount the extra costs of owning a home and compare the total to your rent payments.
 If you are still paying more than the total in rent and you don&#8217;t expect home prices to fall, buying a home may be a good move for you.

 ###  Conclusion

   Don&#8217;t fool yourself into thinking buying a home is always a good investment because you will not be paying rent.
 Calculate how much interest you will be paying, what tax breaks you will get, the extra costs of owning a property (recurring property tax, insurance, maintenance and depreciation and the one-time costs of closing a deal) add the opportunity cost of not having savings and compare tall hat to your rent payments before making a decision.
 The $816 dollars above only take into account the interest itself.

-  <em>This entry has been updated to include the opportunity cost and make explicit that the calculation above does not include all costs.
-The layout has also been changed.</em>
+  *This entry has been updated to include the opportunity cost and make explicit that the calculation above does not include all costs.
+The layout has also been changed.*